 Same as above use cash and put all your change in a jar to save.
 We save a ton by doing this and you don't even miss it!
 Once a month we take it to our bank, they have a change counter and add it to savings.

 Cancel Catalogs and Email

 All the junk catalogs that get mailed to you?
-Cancel them and take away temptation.
-The same goes with email it will take some time to unsubscribe from all those deal emails but if there is no temptation you will save more!
+Cancel them and take away the temptation.
+The same goes for email it will take some time to unsubscribe from all those deal emails but if there is no temptation you will save more!

 I can't tell you how many times I've bought something because I opened an email!
 They are meant to do that but your budget doesn't like it!